mixxorz/deploy-workshop/README.md

 $ heroku config:set SECRET_KEY='something-super-secret' ALLOWED_HOSTS='.herokuapp.com'
 ```

 Now we can push our app to Heroku!
+(I hope you've been commiting your changes!)

 ```
 $ git push heroku master